MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 git commit -m "add dbdocs"
 ```

-Finally, we can push it to Github.
+Finally, we can push it to GitHub

 ```shell
 git push origin ft/dbdocs